 Paired Slabs and Bases

-If you choose the style of base, we can pair your slab with it and send you pictures of what your Redwood burl slab table will look like when assembled.
-We call these Table Set-ups.
-The most common thing to do is pair them with suitable root bases though.
-We only have room on our site for about 80 bases, but we actually have hundreds of them available.
-So, if you pick the slab, it is usually best to let us pair a base, or bases to it for you.
+If you choose the style of base, we can pair your slab with it and send you pictures of what your redwood burl slab table will look like when assembled.
+The most common thing to do is pair slabs with suitable root bases.
+We only have room on our site for a few bases, but actually have hundreds of them available.
+So, if you pick the slab, it is usually best to let us pair a base or bases to it for you.
 This will insure the correct size to support your table, without having to worry about tipping or any other balance issues.

-Sometimes the only difference between a Redwood Burl Coffee Table, and a free standing redwood bar is the size, or height of the base your put under the slab.
-A coffee table will need a base about 15 to 20” tall.
-A free standing bar is going to need a base that is 36 to 40” tall.
-Same goes for a Redwood Desk Top, and a Counter for something like a Reception Counter.
-Desk Top height being about 29-31” and a reception desk being closer to bar height.
+Sometimes the only difference between a redwood burl coffee table and a free standing redwood bar is the height of the base your put under the slab.
+A coffee table will need a base about 15 to 20 inches tall.
+A free standing bar is going to need a base that is 36 to 40 inches tall.
+Same goes for a redwood desk top or counter.
+Desk top height is about 29 to 31 inches and a reception desk would be closer to bar height.

 You Can Buy Only the Base if You Want

-On occasion, we’ve even sold Stump Bases cut to height, sanded and made into a coffee table, or buffet table or Bar Top without a Redwood Slab at all.
-The same principle can be applied for a Glass Top.
-All we need to know is the size of your glass, and your application.
-We can find a base that will work.
-As we store them in several heights, to be cut down to height for any application.
+On occasion, we’ve even sold stump bases cut to height, sanded and made into a coffee table, buffet table or bar top without a redwood slab at all.
+The same principle applies for a glass top.
+All we need to know is the size of your glass and your application, and we can find a base that will work.
+We store them in several heights to be cut down to height as needed for any application.